MillenniumDB/MillenniumDB/README.md

     - **NamedNodes**: they have a **Name** as identifier when you add them into the database.

     - **AnonymousNodes**: they don't have a name as identifier when you add them into the database.
-They will have an auto-generated identifier to direcly refeer to them later.
+They will have an auto-generated identifier to direcly refer to them later.

 3. **Connections**: a connection is an object that relates other objects, having the following attributes:
     - `ID` (always auto-generated in connections).